kazuya-iwami/cdk-sample/frontend/README.md

 # Static site

-This example creates the infrastructure for a static site, which uses an S3 bucket for storing the content.
+This sample creates the infrastructure for a static site, which uses an S3 bucket for storing the content.
 The site contents (located in the 'app/build' sub-directory) are deployed to the bucket.

 ## Local Development
 ```shell